isovector/certainty-by-construction/src/book/Chapter8-Isomorphisms.lagda.md

 You'll notice at [1](Ann), we must stick a call to `ctor:suc` in before we invoke `v`.
-This is a common idiom when doing induction with data structures represented as functions, which we will briefly discuss in the next section.
--- TODO(sandy): add a section ref.
-For the time being, it suffices to note that in effect, this composition automatically adds one to any index that is looked up in `v`---in essence, chopping off the 0th element, since it can no longer be referenced.
+This is a common idiom when doing induction with data structures represented as functions; the general rule is that the domain of functions works "backwards."
+If you make the argument bigger---like we're doing here---the resulting image of the function is *smaller.*[^profunctor] For the time being, it suffices to note that in effect, this composition automatically adds one to any index that is looked up in `v`---in essence, chopping off the 0th element, since it can no longer be referenced.

+[^profunctor]: If this idea seems strange to you, you can quickly gain some intuition by fooling around with a graphing calculator.
+And if you're interested in why exactly functions behave this way, the relevant research keyword is that functions are *contravariant* in their domain.

 To complete our proof, we must finally show that `def:fromVec′` and `def:toVec′` are *inverses* of one another.
-That is, for any given vector, we should be able to go to and fro(m), ending up exactly where we started.
-If we can do so for every possible `type:Vec` and every possible `type:Vec′`, we have shown that every vector can be encoded as either type, and thus that they are both equally good representations of vectors.
-When we are working with `type:Vec` directly, it suffices to show propositional equality:
+That is, for any given vector, we should be able to go to and fro(m)---ending up exactly where we started.
+If we can do so for every possible `type:Vec` and every possible `type:Vec′`, we will have shown that every vector can be encoded as either type, and thus that they are both equally good representations of vectors.

+When we are working with `type:Vec` directly, it suffices to show propositional
+equality:

 ```agda
   fromVec′∘toVec′ : (v : Vec A n) → fromVec′ (toVec′ v) ≡ v